Nic-Sevic/growth-tracker-app/README.md

 This will generate a `build` folder with the optimized application.

 ## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.
+No thanks; I'm just playing with copilot here

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL License.